 The search committee or department head should determine in advance how to collect reference materials.
-All reference letters should be submitted directly into the PeopleAdmin software by the candidate's listed references.
+All reference letters should be submitted directly into the People Admin software by the candidate's listed references.
 The candidates provide contact information for references in when they apply and the PeopleAdmin will automatically generate a request for reference letters from those individuals.

-In addition to letters of recommendation, search committees and/or department chairs/school directors may choose to also contact references directly.
-The group of candidates subject to reference checks should be identified at the beginning of the search process, e.g., all candidates identified as part of the 'A' interview pool will be subject to a reference check, OR only the 'A' candidates that progress to the 2nd round of interviews (campus visits).
+In addition to letters of recommendation, search committees and/or department chairs/ school directors may choose to also contact references directly.
+The group of candidates subject to reference checks should be identified at the beginning of the search process, e.g., all candidates.